 Holland, MI 49424

-The Resource Recovery Centers are closed on the following days:
+The Resource Recovery Centers are closed on the following days and holidays:

 The Ottawa County Department of Public Health offers FREE disposal of household hazardous waste to Ottawa County residents at any Resource Recovery Service Center.
 Household hazardous wastes are leftover, unwanted or unusable products that contain toxic, flammable, caustic (causes burns), or chemically reactive ingredients.
 For example, used motor oil, oil-based paint, drain cleaners, pool chemicals, pesticides, hobby supplies, car batteries, gasoline and antifreeze contain hazardous ingredients.
 Dumping hazardous waste improperly can cause contamination to the environment and may pose a health hazard to you.
 Some of these items can be reused, others can be recycled, and some of them must be managed as hazardous waste.
 We also accept fire extinguishers and 20 pound propane tanks at all four centers.
 For additional information call (616) 393-5645.